scottvr/retree/README.md

 6 directories, 5 files
 ```

+### example_tree haiku
+retree_example/
+branches split, names whispering
+of purpose not yet

+  "one"
+  three files lie in wait
+  Python, text, the mystery
+  of the third unnamed

+  "two"
+  blah and bleh debate
+  code or noise — both wear .py
+  somedir just shrugs

+  "threedom"
+  a name, not a count
+  boldly standing on its own
+  liberation lives

 ### Included is a Python tool that takes stdin and does the needful. for example
 ```bash
 git clone https://github.com/scottvr/retree/